 #3.
 18% of all online donations come from mobile device users and, interestingly, 66% of the total mobile users are on Android (Source: CDW)

-Mobilizing people to donate for your cause is no more a cakewalk.
-You might have experienced the hardship well while attempting to do so with your ATL or BTL fund raising campaigns.
-The Chronicle of Philanthropy claims that 33% of the target audience don’t trust in the nonprofits, and 40% believe that they don’t use their fund wisely.
+Mobilizing people to donate to your cause is no more a cakewalk.
+You might have experienced the hardship well while attempting to do so with your ATL or BTL fundraising campaigns.
+The Chronicle of Philanthropy claims that 33% of the target audience don?t trust in the nonprofits, and 40% believe that they don?t use their fund wisely.

-However, there shouldn’t be a blinkered view to the UX design and nonprofit app development.
-It’s a complete journey of the users through the app, and not just a manifestation of the choice of color, font, and text size.
+However, there shouldn?t be a blinkered view of the UX design and nonprofit app development.
+It?s a complete journey of the users through the app, and not just a manifestation of the choice of color, font, and text size.
 So, while hiring an Android app developer or company make sure that the person or company has got a thorough experience in creating nonprofit apps.